velikanghost/Verity/backend/README.md

 - Reads: escrow balances, pool states, LP shares, market prices, proposal statuses, dispute windows
 - Writes: market registration, resolution proposals, finalization (via admin wallet)
 - **AA/Safe decoder**: `getCallSequence()` recursively unwraps nested calldata from EntryPoint `handleOps`, Smart Account `execute`/`executeBatch`, and Safe `execTransaction` to correctly verify transactions from smart wallets

+## Nanopayments & Fee Distribution (Circle Batching)

+Verity implements a hybrid database/on-chain micro-fee routing system utilizing the **Circle Gateway Client (`@circle-fin/x402-batching/client`)** to payout accumulated fees to Liquidity Providers and Creator/Treasury addresses.

+### Flow Architecture

+1. **Fee Accumulation**:
+   - Every trade executed via the Fixed Product Market Maker (`VerityFPMM`) incurs a 2.0% fee.
+   - The fee is split: **60% to LPs** and **40% to Creator/Treasury**.
+   - These are calculated off-chain and logged in the database (`LpFeeLedger` for LP fees, and individual `MarketTrade` documents for Creator royalties).

+2. **LP Fee Payouts (`LpFeeService`)**:
+   - A background queue (`processPendingLpFees()`) regularly scans for trades with pending fees.
+   - It updates users' accrued balances in the `LpFeeLedger` collection.
+   - If an LP's accrued fees meet the auto-push threshold (`LP_FEE_AUTOPUSH_THRESHOLD_USDC`, e.g. `1.0 USDC`), the service calls the `NanopaymentsService` to execute a payout.
+   - LPs can also trigger a manual claim via the `/liquidity/claim-fees` endpoint.

+3. **Creator Royalties (`RoyaltyService`)**:
+   - The royalty queue monitors finalized trades and groups creator royalties by recipient address.
+   - It issues batched payouts to creator wallets using the `NanopaymentsService`.

+4. **Circle Gateway Batching (`NanopaymentsService`)**:
+   - Interacts with Circle's X402 Batching client.
+   - Checks the Gateway balance.
+If the balance is insufficient to cover the payout, it automatically triggers a developer-controlled top-up deposit from the main treasury wallet (configured via `ADMIN_PRIVATE_KEY` / `KEEPER_PRIVATE_KEY`) to the batching gateway.
+   - Executes off-chain batched withdrawals to target user wallets, completing the gas-efficient distribution of USDC micro-payouts.

 ## Getting Started